zibiax/cliphive/README.md

 github.com/go-playground/form
 ```

-Would like to use svelte and htmx for the frontend :fire:
+Would like to use svelte and htmx for the frontend :hammer: